ory/docs/docs/kratos/concepts/credentials.md

 }
 ```

-We will add more examples shortly!
+More examples will soon follow.